 9.4.2.318.2 Sensing Measurement Report Control field if the Sensing Measurement Report Type field is 0

-The Sensing Measurement Report Control field subfield 1, provides the information needed to process the Sensing Measurement Report field if the Sensing Measurement Report Type field is equal to 0.
-The Sensing Measurement Report Control field subfield 1 signals the Channel Width, the number of transmit antennas (NTX), the number of receive antennas (NRX), the number of bits (Nb) used for each encoded CSI value, and an indicator (Ing) of the subcarrier grouping.
+The Sensing Measurement Report Control field, provides the information needed to process the Sensing Measurement Report field if the Sensing Measurement Report Type field is equal to 0.
+The Sensing Measurement Report Control field signals the Channel Width, the number of transmit antennas (NTX), the number of receive antennas (NRX), the number of bits (Nb) used for each encoded CSI value, and an indicator (Ing) of the subcarrier grouping.

 The fields of the Sensing Measurement Report Control field if the Sensing Measurement Report Type field is 0 are specified in Table A.